vinit-solanki/BhashniHackathon_MHGRS/README.md

-# UP-IGRS: Integrated Grievance Redressal System
+# MH-IGRS: Integrated Grievance Redressal System For Maharashtra State Gov

 ## 🎯 Project Overview

-UP-IGRS is a comprehensive, AI-powered grievance management system designed for Uttar Pradesh.
+MH-IGRS is a comprehensive, AI-powered grievance management system designed for Uttar Pradesh.
 It combines advanced machine learning capabilities with a user-friendly interface to streamline the process of submitting, tracking, and resolving citizen grievances.

 ## 🏗️ System Architecture
 ![UP-IGRS System Architecture](./working_2.png)